kancharlaNarmadha/1B/README.md

 ## Algorithm

-1.Create a class VowelConsonantCounter that implements Runnable and receives a string input through the constructor.
+1.Create a class Table that contains a static method printTable(int n) to print the multiplication table for a given number.

-2.Override the run() method to count vowels and consonants in the input string using a loop.
+2.Use static synchronized keyword to make the method thread-safe so only one thread accesses it at a time.

-3.Use Character.isLetter() to ensure only letters are considered, and identify vowels using "aeiou".
+3.Inside the method, use a loop to print the table from 1 to 10 for the given number.

-4.In the main() method, read a string from the user using Scanner.
+4.Add a delay using Thread.sleep(400) after printing each line to simulate thread activity.

-5.Create and start a Thread by passing an instance of VowelConsonantCounter to count vowels and consonants concurrently.
+5.Surround Thread.sleep() with try-catch block to handle any InterruptedException that may occur during sleep.